SomethingRandomIDK/FunDiscordBot/README.md

 ---
 # Features
 ## Help
-This bot has a basic help function with the default output being a short introduction to the bot followed by the list of commands available and their basic description.
+This bot has a basic help function with the default output being a list of commands available.
 As well as indepth help available for each of the commands with another help command.

 **help**

-This command give a general description of the bot and a list of the commands available
+This command gives the list of available commands

 **help** [command]